marks530/first_milestone/README.md

 The Navigation Pane is based on the Resume Mini project and modified to suit

 Thanks to Alan Simpson at [text](https://www.youtube.com/watch?v=T8DrI6K8ArE) for his video on the open in other browsers video and TechER for their VS Code extension

+Special thanks also to my mentor Mo for his guidance and tips

 ## Footnote